The Ultimate 7-Day Peru Itinerary: Lima, Cusco, and Beyond

 Ballestas Island

 Our day started at 6 am with a 4-hour bus ride to the Ballestas Islands, a group of rocky islands off the Pacific coast near Paracas.
-The Ballestas Islands are a top Peru destination known for their abundant wildlife.
+The Ballestas Islands were one of the most memorable stops on our trip, especially if you enjoy wildlife and dramatic coastal scenery.

-They have over 1,500 species of marine birds and a lot of sea lions.
+They have over 1,500 species of marine birds and many sea lions.
 We explored the islands for two hours by speedboat.
-Despite it being a gloomy day, I was enamored by the beautiful caves, arches, and soaring birds.
+Despite the gloomy day, I was captivated by the beautiful caves, arches, and soaring birds.

 Huachachina